 Understanding Blackstone Group's Unusual Options Activity

-On Tuesday, shares of Blackstone Group (NYSE:BX) saw unusual options activity.
-After the option alert, the stock price moved up to $102.95.
+Shares of Blackstone Group (NYSE:BX) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $113.81.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.